 In its large collection of movies, Amazon Prime houses a lot of lesbian and gay films.
 With the emergence of online streaming services, nowadays, people prefer watching movies sitting in the comforts of their homes.
 Netflix, of course, has the lion’s share of eyeballs, but Amazon Prime is not far behind.
 So, if you are planning to watch a gay film with your loved one, you don’t need to go to a theatre.
-You can just invite him/her to your house and turn on Amazon Prime.
-This list consists of all kinds of gay films: from love stories to serious dramas to sad films.
-Again, here’s the list of some really good LGBTQ movies on Amazon Prime.
+You can just invite him/her to your house, turn on Amazon Prime, and enjoy the variety of films the streaming service has to offer.

 10. Joe Bell (2020)